Schumann: a love story

 In 2023, I was diagnosed with cancer.
 It changed my life, and fortified my desire to share my passion for dance and choreography.
 It also deepened my commitment to raising awareness and funding research to fight this devastating disease.

-A portion of the funds raised will be donated, and we will perform sections of the film live in hospitals and public spaces, bringing art and comfort to those facing hardship.
+Cancer Research UK received 20% of all funds raised by you and in addition we will perform sections from the film as live pop-up performances in hospitals bringing art and comfort to those facing hardship.

 WHY MAKE A DANCE FILM?